viamrobotics/docs/docs/ml/vision/detection.md

    ![Viam app control tab interface showing bounding boxes around two office chairs, both labeled "chair" with confidence score "0.50."](/ml/vision/chair-detector.png)

 5. To access detections with code, use the Vision Service methods on the camera you configured in step 1.
-   The following code gets the robot’s vision service and then runs a color detector vision model on output from the machine's camera `"cam1"`:
+   The following code gets the machine’s vision service and then runs a color detector vision model on output from the machine's camera `"cam1"`:

    {{% alert title="Tip" color="tip" %}}